 What you can do in your KDP Sales Dashboard

 Check Book Sales: You can check the number of books sold in a certain period – like 30 or 90 days.
-To do that, open your report page and locate where dates are written beside the “units ordered”, you will see a dropdown menus, click on it and select the date of the sales range you want to view.
-After, you can click on “Update”.
+To do that, open your report page and locate where dates are written beside the “units ordered” you will see a dropdown menu, click on it and select the date of the sales range you want to view.
+After, you can click on “Update.”
 The units sold within that range will be displayed.
-If you want to change it, go back to the page and also click the dropdown menus and click on the certain date you want to view sales.
+If you want to change it, go back to the page, click the dropdown menus, and click on the date you want to view sales.

 Furthermore, as you click the drop-down menu and select the duration of sales, the number of KENP reads for such a period will be displayed.

 Understanding your Amazon KDP report is very important.
-It will help you to make decisions concerning your book like book promotion strategies.
-But if you think that there is an error in your dashboard, you can contact amazon with proof of sales.
+It will help you to make decisions concerning your book, like book promotion strategies.
+But if you think there is an error in your dashboard, you can contact amazon with proof of sales.
 Also, if your book is not selling, go back and review your book.
-It might be because your book doesn’t offer value to buyers, or your keywords are not targeting the right buyers.
+It might be because your book doesn’t offer value to buyers or your keywords are not targeting the right buyers.
 You can start by changing most of your keywords or rewriting your book description.
-If you think your book sold and it is not reported or you need assistance please contact kdp customer service.
+If you think your book sold and it is not reported or need assistance, please contact kdp customer service.
 They will offer you detailed feedback.

 I hope you have learned something from the article.